 Ruth’s Chris Steak House

 What does a steakhouse know about turkey?
 In this case, a lot.
-Their three-course Thanksgiving feast serves up a soup or salad starter, over-roasted turkey with sausage and herb stuffing, and three popular side dishes.
+Their three-course Thanksgiving feast serves up a soup or salad starter, oven-roasted turkey with sausage and herb stuffing, and three popular side dishes.
 End the meal with a dessert duo.
 If you’d rather dine on one of the dishes Ruth’s Chris is famous for every other day of the year, their full dinner menu is also available.
 Read these funny Thanksgiving quotes to lighten up this year’s family meal.

 Buca di Beppo

-With doors opening at 11 a.m. on Thanksgiving Day, Buca di Beppo is another Italian restaurant open for Thanksgiving 2018.
+With doors opening at 11 a.m. on Thanksgiving Day, Buca di Beppo is another Italian restaurant open on Thanksgiving 2019.
 The chain is already taking reservations and online orders on their website and will feature a classic menu, featuring sliced white meat turkey, home-style gravy, roasted garlic mashed potatoes, spicy Italian sausage stuffing, green beans, cranberry sauce, and pumpkin pie.
 For to-go orders, Buca di Beppo has two options—small (which feeds three people) and large (feeds five).
 No matter where you’re eating, you might want to avoid these conversation topics to steer clear of at Thanksgiving dinner.

 The Capital Grille